cschladetsch/CppEvents/README.md

 This seems to be a problem with the new compiler, which cannot deduce correct argument types when using deeply nested (and auto-generated) templates when deducing types for shared_ptr<>.

 There are only a few spots in the code that is affected by this, all marked with // TODO shared_ptr

+## Building the Header

+The file `EventTest/Source/CreateHeader.cpp` can be used to create `EventPP.h`, which is a single header that includes the entire library and had no external depandencies other than boost.